-Complaints regarding amplified sound should be directed to the Office of the Vice Chancellor of Operations, 305 Jesse Hall, 882-7255 for determination if a permit was obtained and if actual use is in accordance with the permit.
+Complaints regarding amplified sound should be directed to the Office of Reservations & Events, 884-8793, for determination if a permit was obtained and if actual use is in accordance with the permit.
 If it is determined that a permit was not obtained or that the use is not in accordance with the permit, the complaint will be forwarded to MUPD, (573) 882-7201.

 If the use of the device or the amplification sound level does not comply with this policy or deviates from the permit purporting to authorize the use as to time, duration, location, or manner, the sound amplification shall be immediately brought into compliance with this policy and with any applicable permit.

 If compliance with the policy or the permit is not forthcoming, any applicable permit shall be deemed to be revoked and the amplification must be turned off.

 Copyright © 2017 The Curators of the University of Missouri